vm2781/remi/README.md

 6. music21
 ## Training Model

-Whenever a model is being trained, the script to use is called 'train_model.py'.
+Whenever a model is being trained, the script to use is called `train_model.py`.
 There are a few key things to carefully change and select before running the training though.

 #### 1. Create dictionary
 A dictionary containing the different events of your training data must be created and passed into the model before training.
-To create that, run the script 'create_dict.py', making sure to change the values of the directory containing the training midi files, as well as the output pkl file that will store the dictionary.
+To create that, run the script `create_dict.py`, making sure to edit this file so its variables both point to the directory containing the training midi files, as well as to the output pkl file that will store the dictionary.

+Our project of course is around music generation, and we would recommend you using our scripts in our partner repo to generate a folder of midi files to train on.
+Instructions for doing that can be found in that repo's README.
+However, for simplicity's sake, some sample midi files for quick testing can be found in the directory `sample_data`.
+These files are real music though, so [downloading generated] music and training on this would reproduce results.

 #### 2. Create an empty directory for where your model checkpoints.
 Be sure to place it in a place that works well for your project and your goals.
 After you have that, move the dictionary you created above to this directory.

 #### 3. Modify train_model.py
-The first thing to check is the "checkpoint_directory" parameter when the model is first instantiated.
+The first thing to check is the `checkpoint_directory` parameter when the model is first instantiated.
 Make sure it is the directory of the empty directory you made earlier for where the model checkpoints will go.
 The model will load in your dictionary from this folder.

 Next, modify the field 'folder_path' to point to where the training midi data lies.
 These midi files are processed into events based on your dictionary with the function model.prepare_data, which will create a numpy vector of tokenized data for input.
 Note the second parameter that allows you to save this tokenized data as a pkl file for debugging purposes.